evgeniyGusev/evgeniyGusev/README.md

 # Hi there 👋
-## I'm Evgeniy, and I'm Frontend developer 👨‍💻
+## I'm Evgeniy, and I'm a Frontend developer 👨‍💻

 - 🔭 I am currently working on several projects
 - 🌱 I’m currently learning all of the web technologies